shravankshenoy/oss_learning_paths/LearningPath1.md

 ├── pyproject.toml
 └── .gitignore
 ```
+Make sure to use a virtual environment and Poetry to install packages
 **Submission Guidelines** : Submission should be a Github link having the following
 1. Entire code
 2. Screenshot of response in the Swagger UI